 The different players in this implementation story were not aligned and the actors did not know their cues.

-And sadly enough, this is neither an exaggeration, nor a rarity.
+And sadly enough, this is neither an exaggeration nor a rarity.
 This is a script that is played out time and again.
-The reason why projects fail despite teams with stellar credentials — -Wanting and needing automation are not the same as being ready for it.
+The reason why projects fail despite teams with stellar credentials — -Wanting and needing automation is not the same as being ready for it.